blackmaskexe/github-foundations/01 - Git/02 - Initializing Git.md

 ## Installation:
 - follow the instructions on the [Official Git Download Page](https://git-scm.com/downloads)
-- note: should come pre-installed in linux-bases systems
+- note: should come pre-installed in Linux-based systems

 ## Setup:
 - when you set up git on a machine, you are supposed to set up your name and email as follows: